Do I Need a Lawyer for a Bicycle Accident in New York?

-Head injuries are usually overlooked by the hospital if not considered life threatening but the injured bicyclist often doesn’t understand that the symptoms are from the bicycle accident.
+Head injuries are usually overlooked by the hospital if not considered life-threatening, but the injured bicyclist often doesn’t understand that the symptoms are from the bicycle accident.
 These symptoms may never go away.

-Even your doctor will probably overlook these symptoms because you’re probably seeing an orthopedic surgeon who is only looking at common orthopedic injuries seen in bicycle accidents such as a broken bone, shoulder pain, knee pain, wrist pain, neck pain, and back pain.
+Even your doctor will probably overlook these symptoms because you’re probably seeing an orthopedic surgeon who is only looking at common orthopedic injuries seen in bicycle accidents, such as a broken bone, shoulder pain, knee pain, wrist pain, neck pain, and back pain.
 Orthopedic surgeons are not looking at concussions or mild traumatic brain injuries.

-Other injuries such as a torn rotator cuff in your shoulder; a torn ligament in your knee or a torn ligament in your wrist can be ruled by the court as not being legally serious.
+Other injuries, such as a torn rotator cuff in your shoulder, a torn ligament in your knee, or a torn ligament in your wrist, can be ruled by the court as not being legally serious.
 With these injuries, it is very important for us to document that your injury is legally serious.

 Hit and Run Bicycle Accidents

-If you were injured in a hit and run bicycle accident and have car insurance or live with someone who has car insurance, you should call us immediately because you must file an uninsured claim for personal injury benefits as soon as reasonably practicable after your bicycle accident.
+If you were injured in a hit-and-run bicycle accident and have car insurance or live with someone who has car insurance, you should call us immediately because you must file an uninsured claim for personal injury benefits as soon as reasonably practicable after your bicycle accident.

-If the bicyclist does not have car insurance or live with someone who has car insurance and the car which caused the accident is uninsured or left the scene in a hit-and-run, the bicyclist must file a no-fault insurance application within 30 days of the date of accident and a personal injury claim with a NY State insurance agency called MVAIC.
+If the bicyclist does not have car insurance or lives with someone who has car insurance and the car which caused the accident is uninsured or left the scene in a hit-and-run, the bicyclist must file a no-fault insurance application within 30 days of the date of the accident and a personal injury claim with a NY State insurance agency called MVAIC.

 What You Should Do If You Had a Bicycle Accident

 The information provided here is extremely simplified to give you an idea of what must be done when you’re injured in a bicycle accident.
-As can be seen, it’s fairly complicated and there are complicated forms that need to be filled out.
+As can be seen, it’s fairly complicated, and there are complicated forms that need to be filled out.

-Obviously, you don’t want to enter information on these forms which can damage your case and no one wants to fill out forms anyway.
-We’ll be happy to fill out these forms for you so you don’t have to and will make sure that the forms are filled out properly and filed with the correct insurance company.
+Obviously, you don’t want to enter information on these forms, which can damage your case, and no one wants to fill out forms anyway.
+We’ll be happy to fill out these forms for you, so you don’t have to and will make sure that the forms are filled out properly and filed with the correct insurance company.

-If you really want to fill out a NY No-Fault form for your bicycle accident without a lawyer, read How to fill out a NY No-Fault application yourself without a lawyer, for your bicycle accident.
+If you really want to fill out a NY No-Fault form for your bicycle accident without a lawyer, read How to fill out a NY No-Fault application yourself without a lawyer for your bicycle accident.